Actualcatmoment/Frankentechnics/README.md

 - [x] Retrofit Hall Effect Sensors.
 - [x] Breakout existing motor wiring.
 - [x] Breakout the existing speed selection switch and potentiometer.
-  - [x] Build voltage dividing satellite board for two distinct adjustment ranges.
+  - [x] Build voltage dividing satellite board for two distinct adjustment ranges (and connect the strobe to this too for easy connection).
 - [x] Connect the PSU, BLDC driver, Motor, switches, and arduino.
 - [x] Make the arduino talk with the BLDC driver.
 (Get open-loop control working)
 - [ ] Make the hall sensors talk to the arduino.
 (Get closed-loop control working)